Jason1165/Clyde-Pacman/README.md

 Ryan: Started working on Inky.

 Jason: Added a few keyPress cheats to make dying faster.
 Modify addLevel so speed of characters increased.

+##### 06/09/2022
+Ryan: added more keyPress cheats to display ghosts seperately.
+Will work on showing the square targeted by each ghost.